 Gender & Social Justice in Times of Crisis

-We are learning about gender and social justice in unusual times — a moment of crisis that is deepening existing inequalities.
-Iris Marion Young’s “Five Faces of Oppression” emphasizes that multiple systems of oppression operate generating inequalities based on race, gender, class, sexuality, disability, and age.
+We are learning about gender and social justice in unusual times — a crisis that deepens existing inequalities.
+Iris Marion Young’s “Five Faces of Oppression” emphasizes that multiple systems of oppression operate, generating inequalities based on race, gender, class, sexuality, disability, and age.
 Groups marginalized by these systems of oppression are feeling the impacts of COVID-19 more acutely.
-In the United States, for example, the Centre for Disease Control reports that rates of infection, hospitalization, and death are higher for Black Americans than white Americans.
-In Canada, economists note that women are feeling the economic impacts of the pandemic more severely, arguing that women are in the midst of a “she-cession“.
+In the United States, for example, the Centre for Disease Control reports that infection, hospitalization, and death rates are higher for Black Americans than white Americans.
+In Canada, economists note that women are feeling the economic impacts of the pandemic more severely, arguing that women are in the midst of a “she-cession.”
 People living without homes cannot, by definition, follow orders to “stay home” to avoid contracting COVID-19.
 As we collectively look to virologists and epidemiologists for expertise, let’s also remember that social thinkers have a role to play in providing solutions that can avoid deepening inequality.

-- Students taking this course for credit will have the opportunity to complete an optional Community Service Learning (CSL) component, gaining experience working towards social justice in their communities.
-Information about CSL is available on eClass.
+- Students taking this course for credit may have the opportunity to complete an optional Community Service Learning (CSL) component, gaining experience working towards social justice in their communities.
+See information about whether CSL is available for this class on eClass.